Should I Use Beading for My Flooring?

 So, should you use beading?
 The answer largely depends on your flooring type, aesthetic preferences, and the function you need from the trim.

-- If you need to cover the expansion gap created by floating floor systems.
+- You need to cover expansion gaps in floating floors.

 Comments are closed.